APPLY NOW for the Wayne Morse Scholars program. Applications for the 2015-16 academic year are due Tuesday, October 27, 2015.

-The Wayne Morse Scholars program offers an opportunity for a select group of undergraduate students to study public affairs and American politics from practical, analytical, and ethical perspectives.
-Wayne Morse Scholars enjoy an intimate and hands-on learning environment to study compelling issues in government and politics by means of a special seminar, supervised internships and research, leadership training, and discussions with government officials, political practitioners, and visiting scholars.
-The program is designed to inspire future leaders in law, business, education, government, journalism, academia and other fields.
+The Wayne Morse Scholars program is for students who want to get the insider’s perspective on politics and public policy; who want to have a deeper perspective that informs their activism.
+This is a unique, hands-on learning environment where you’ll study compelling issues in government and politics by means of a special seminar, supervised internships and research, leadership training, and discussions with government officials, political practitioners, and visiting scholars.

 - Special seminar on democratic dilemmas taught by political science professor and Wayne Morse Senior Faculty Fellow Dan Tichenor.